Attorneys For People Injured In Illinois Golf Cart Accidents

 Even if you are not a golfer, there is a good chance at one point or another you will ride in a golf cart.
 These small transporters have graduated from the golf courses to use on many large campuses, retirement communities and at airports.
 However, these vehicles now can top at speeds of 40 MPH and are used notoriously without reasonable safety precautions, putting riders at risk of injury.

-Rosenfeld Injury Lawyers represents people injured in accidents involving golf carts across Illinois.
+Rosenfeld Injury Lawyers LLC represents people injured in accidents involving golf carts across Illinois.
 Our familiarity with these incidents allows us to determine the most advantageous approach to each unique case.
 Our Illinois golf car accident attorneys have successfully resolved an overwhelming majority of these cases directly with insurance companies to settle the claim quickly.
 We welcome the opportunity to discuss your golf cart injury case without cost or obligation.

 Safety Downfalls Of Golf Carts